BPMN-sw-evol/SOFIS/README.md

 10. Execute the program using the following instruction in the terminal:

-   Example for STACK_QUERY: <br>   Example for STACK_QUERY_CSV: <br>python STACK_QUERY.py -k "ABCDEF12" -i "camunda" -s DD-MM-YYYY -d /ruta/que/desees
+   Example for STACK_QUERY: <br>python STACK_QUERY.py -k "ahhBNdmxDJ5zP2dxaJvCHw((" -i "camunda" -d "STACK_QUERY" -u "postgres" -p "12345" -f "12-06-2023"
    Example for STACK_QUERY_CSV: <br>python STACK_QUERY_CSV.py -k  "ahhBNdmxDJ5zP2dxaJvCHw((" -i "camunda" -s DD-MM-YYYY -d "/ruta/que/desees"

 12. If there are no errors, the data will be saved discarding those discussions that have negative votes (less than zero).
 The program performs a validation of the existence of a discussion and skips it if it is already in the database.
 To verify the data, execute the SQL statement in pgAdmin 4: